sanfinity-Iot/openremote/Demo-Smart-Building.md

 **Demo Smart Building App: https://localhost/smart-building-v1/** (Username: building, Password: building)

-The Demo Smart Building app is similar to the [App for Apartment User](#-Application-for-Apartment-User).
+The Demo Smart Building app is similar to the app for the [Apartment User](#application-for-apartment-user).
 If you open the OpenRemote Manager, you will see Tenant A - Smart Building - Apartment 1.
 It includes a Service Agent (Simulator), five rooms, and a Scene Agent.
 If you use the 'Assets' view and select one of the rooms, you will notice that you see exactly the same attributes as visible in the App.

 # See Also
 - [[Use UI components|User-Guide: UI components]]